kannan-xiao4/kannan-xiao4/README.md

 # Create Games
 The game is published as [Turkey inc](https://unityroom.com/users/turkey_inc29) on unityroom.
-I am in charge of the game program.
+I am creating systems, writing program, etc.

 Here are links and repositories to each game.